Cleveland Fed Announces Appointments to Cleveland, Cincinnati, and Pittsburgh Boards and Federal Advisory Council

-Charles Brown, vice president and secretary, Toyota Motor Engineering & Manufacturing, North America, Inc., Erlanger, Kentucky, was appointed chairman of the board of the Cincinnati Branch of the Federal Reserve Bank of Cleveland for 2014.
-Brown has served as a director of the Cincinnati Branch board since 2008.
+Peter S. Strange, chairman, Messer Inc., Cincinnati, Ohio, was appointed chairman of the board of the Cincinnati Branch of the Federal Reserve Bank of Cleveland for 2012.
+Strange has served as a director of the Cincinnati Branch board since 2008.

 Federal Advisory Council

-Paul G. Greig, chairman, president, and chief executive officer, FirstMerit Corporation, Akron, Ohio, was appointed to a one-year term as the Fourth Federal Reserve District's representative on the Federal Advisory Council.
-Greig served as a director of the Bank from 2011 to 2013.
+James E. Rohr, chairman and chief executive officer, PNC Financial Services Group, Inc., Pittsburgh, Pennsylvania, was reappointed to a one-year term as the Fourth Federal Reserve District's representative on the Federal Advisory Council.

 The Federal Advisory Council is composed of representatives of the banking industry from each of the 12 Federal Reserve Districts.
 The Council consults with and advises the Board of Governors of the Federal Reserve System on general business conditions and issues related to the financial services industry.